cgwire/awesome-cg-vfx-pipeline/README.md

-# awesome-cg-pipeline
+# Awesome CG Pipeline

-List of open-source technologies that will help in the process of building a pipeline for CG productions
+List of open-source technologies that will help in the process of building a pipeline for CG productions.

 ## Image software